wwh51/gedcom/README.txt

 The benefits of my design is: we can use Gedcom2XMLImpl for other places (GEDCOM data come from network or memory), not only do file converting.
 And XMLFileConverter can be used by other XML files converting.

 3 How to execute the solution to the challenge
-At gedcom/, run the following command javac -cp "./junit.jar;./xmlunit.jar;./" *.java java Gedcom2XMLTest ".\testfile\sample.txt" ".\testfile\sample.xml"

-java Gedcom2XMLTest <gedcom_inputfilename> <xml_outputfilename>

-For unit test, please run
-javac -cp "./junit.jar;./xmlunit.jar;./" *.java java -cp "./junit.jar;./xmlunit.jar;./" org.junit.runner.JUnitCore GedcomLineParserTest
-java -cp "./junit.jar;./xmlunit.jar;./" org.junit.runner.JUnitCore Gedcom2XMLImplTest

-4 later improvement
-TODO
+in Unix/Linux, chmod +x *.bat to make bat files executable

+At ./, run the following command unittest.bat # to run unit tests make.bat # to bilt all java files and run command to convert gedcom files in testfiles/